-- 1. Select the check box on the page. - 2.
-Click Apply.
-The switch resets immediately.
-The management interface is not available until the switch completes the boot cycle.
+- 1. Select the Unit ID of the stack member to reboot, or select All to reboot all units in the stack. - Select the check box on the page. - 3.
+Click Apply to reset the switch immediately, or click Cancel to abandon the reset request.
+After the switch reset begins, the management interface is not available until the switch completes the boot cycle.
 After the switch resets, the login screen appears.